Length functions on groups and rigidity: Length functions on matrix groups

-\begin{proof}[Proof of Theorem \ref{th0}] By Theorem \ref{1}, the length function $l$ is determined by its image on the subgroup $D$ generated by $h_{12}(x),x\in \mathbb{R}_{>0}.$ Take $ x=e^{t},t\in \mathbb{R}$.
-We have $l(h_{12}(e^{\frac{k}{l}}))=\frac{|k|}{|l|} l(h_{12}(e))$ for any rational number $\frac{k}{l}.$ Since $l$ satisfies the condition 2) of the definition and is continuous on $D$, we see that $l|_{D}$ is determined by the image $l(h_{12}(e))$ (actually, any real number $t$ is a limit of a rational sequence).
-Note that the translation function $\tau $ vainishes on compact subgroups and is continuous on the subgroup of diagonal subgroups with positive diagonal entries (cf. \cite{bh}, Cor.
+Take $x=e^{t},t\in \mathbb{R}$.
+We have $l(h_{12}(e^{\frac{k}{l}}))=\frac{|k| }{|l|}l(h_{12}(e))$ for any rational number $\frac{k}{l}.$ Since $l$ satisfies condition 2) of the definition and is continuous on $D$, we see that $l|_{D}$ is determined by the image $l(h_{12}(e))$ (actually, any real number $t$ is a limit of a rational sequence).
+Note that the translation function $\tau $ vanishes on compact subgroups and is continuous on the subgroup of diagonal subgroups with positive diagonal entries (cf. \cite{bh} , Cor.
 10.42 and Ex.
 10.43, page 320).
-Therefore, $l$ is proposional to $\tau .$ Actually, $\tau $ can be determined explicitly by the formula $\mathrm{tr}(A)=\pm 2$\textrm{ cosh}$\frac{\tau (A)}{2}$ (for nonzero $\tau (A)$), where $\mathrm{tr}$ is the trace and \textrm{cosh} is the hyperbolic cosine function (see \cite{bea} , Section 7.34, page 173).
-This implies that $l(A)$ is determined by the spectrum radius of $A$ (which could also be seen clearly by the matrix norm). \end{proof}
+Therefore, $l$ is {}proportional to $ \tau .$ Actually, $\tau $ can be determined explicitly by the formula $ \mathrm{tr}(A)=\pm 2$\textrm{cosh}$\frac{\tau (A)}{2}$ (for nonzero $\tau (A) $), where $\mathrm{tr}$ is the trace and \textrm{cosh} is the hyperbolic cosine function (see \cite{bea}, Section 7.34, page 173).
+This implies that $ l(A)$ is determined by the spectral radius of $A$ (which could also be seen clearly by the matrix norm). \end{proof}